Are the specs on my car correct?

 - Omitting special-order or dealer-installed features entirely

-Then came the PPS, marketed as an improvement.
-Unfortunately, many have found the PPS to be even less detailed and more generic than the already-flawed COA.
+The COA was replaced by the PPS, and was marketed as an improvement.
+Unfortunately, many have found the PPS to be even less detailed and more generic than the already, sometimes flawed COA.
 Why?....

 Porsche is often working from scanned microfiche, shorthand build records, or incomplete archival data—especially for 1970s models.
 And when those records get translated or retyped, errors and omissions multiply.
 So if your PPS or COA lists options your car doesn’t have—or fails to mention things you know are original—you’re not alone.
 It doesn’t necessarily mean the car is wrong.
 It means the paperwork might be!